 If the Ministry of Children and Family Development (or a delegated agency) gets information that your child may be at risk, BC law says that they must look into it.
-This means that a child protection worker will contact you or visit your home to ask questions about your family.
+This means that a social worker will contact you or visit your home to ask questions about your family.
 This is part of the child protection process.

 A mediator can help you work with the ministry.
 You can ask for a mediator as soon as the ministry has contacted you.